spoutdev/Vanilla/README.md

 * No 80 column limit or midstatement newlines.
 * Pull requests must compile and work.
 * Pull requests must be formatted properly.
+* Sign-off on your ALL commits - this indicates you agree to the terms of our license.
 * No merges should be included in pull requests unless the pull request's purpose is a merge.
-* Number of commits in a pull request should be kept to *one commit* and all additional commits must be *squashed and signed off*.
+* Number of commits in a pull request should be kept to *one commit* and all additional commits must be *squashed*.
-* For clarification, see the full pull request guidelines [here](http://forums.spout.org/threads/2922/)
+* For clarification, see the full pull request guidelines [here](http://spout.in/prguide).

 **Please follow the above conventions if you want your pull request(s) accepted.**